VerisimilitudeX/DNAnalyzer/README.md

 </p>

 <p>
   <strong>Copyright Pending © 2022 DNAnalyzer.
-All rights reserved.
-This is not an open source project.
+Some rights reserved.
+This is an open source project.
   </strong>
 </p>